quicwg/base-drafts/draft-ietf-quic-transport.md

 : This variable-length field contains arbitrary data.

 If the Data field is not empty, the recipient of this frame MUST generate a PATH_RESPONSE frame ({{frame-path-response}}) containing the same Data.
-A PATH_CHALLENGE frame with data is not appropriate for use in keeping a connection alive, because the PATH_RESPONSE frame elicits an acknowledgement, causing the sender of the original PATH_CHALLENGE to send two packets.

-- PATH_RESPONSE no longer elicits an ack, right?

 A PATH_CHALLENGE frame MUST NOT elicit acknowledgements, as a valid PATH_RESPONSE serves to indicate receipt of the PATH_CHALLENGE.
+These frames are included in loss recovery, as they will be retransmitted separately.

 - Re-work the above to properly specify its stance with regards to:
   - Flow control